 If a more ergonomic desk or chair is needed (for example a standing desk) this can be requested through you manager.

 When you join the company we will purchase you a laptop, phone and headphones.
 For other items such as office equipment (desk/chair/monitor) we will purchase once your probation period is complete.
 This is because it’s difficult for us to recover these items if the probationary period is unsuccessful.

 N.B.
 If you would prefer a higher spec phone such as an iPhone 12 Pro, HM will cover the cost if you are willing to renew on a three year cycle instead of every two years.
 You can either wait until it’s been three years since your last phone purchase or keep the new one for three years.
 The maximum model you can go up to this way is the iPhone 12 Pro 256GB (£1099), or another make/model that is equal to or less than the cost of an iPhone 12 Pro 256GB in your country.
 (If you want a more expensive model than this, you should purchase yourself and expense up to the limit, and still submit in the expenses backlog first.)

 If you are purchasing from a non-UK retailer, the amount HM will reimburse/cover is the cost of the models (listed above) in that country (whether it’s more or less), not the currency equivalent of the GBP amount.

 If you’re unsure what to buy, you might find it helpful to ask others in Slack (in #interests-gadgets for example), before running it past us.

-We’ll upgrade your equipment when it’s needed, please do open an expense issue at this time (the guidance here is we expect to upgrade every 2-4 years).
+We’ll upgrade your phone every two years (or three if you’re on the three year cycle.
+We’ll upgrade all other equipment when it’s needed, please do open an expense issue at this time (the guidance here is we expect to upgrade every 2-4 years).

 Assets over £500 must be purchased by Human Made and not expensed.
 Once you know the specs of what you’d like, create an issue in the expenses repo, including the spec of the device and add to the expenses backlog.